wqking/metapp/doc/core-concepts.md

 `metapp::TypeKind` is a 16 bit unsigned integer that represents the meta type kind.
 For example, `metapp::tkInt` is the meta type for `int`.
 Each meta type has one and only one TypeKind, different meta types may have the same TypeKind, that's to say, TypeKind is not unique.
 For example, `metapp::tkStdSharedPtr` represents all meta types of `std::shared_ptr<T>`, in which T can be any C++ type.

-See [TypeKind document](typekinds.md) for list of built-in type kinds.
+See [TypeKind document](typekinds.md) for a list of built-in type kinds.

 ## MetaType - the core meta type

 `metapp::MetaType` is the core class to represent the meta type.
 Unlike some other reflection libraries which are meta class based, everything in metapp is meta type.
 A class is a meta type, an enum is a meta type, the same for functions, constructors, containers, etc.
-With MetaType, we can construct the underlying object, destroy the object, get object value, cast the type, streaming in/out the object, etc.
+With MetaType, we can construct the underlying object, destroy the object, get object value, cast the type, etc.
 A MetaType can be obtained at compile time using function `metapp::getMetaType()`, or at run time via class `MetaRepo`.

 Prototype of `getMetaType()`